Custodial deaths in India: A toxic play of power and class | DW | 19.11.2021

 The state that reported the highest number of such deaths in 2020 was Gujarat on the western coast with 15, followed by Uttar Pradesh in the north.
 No convictions were reported last year.

-And yet in 2019, approximately five people died in custody every day, according to a report by the National Campaign Against Torture (NCAT).
-Cases documented by the NCAT suggest the situation is far worse than is shown in the Crime in India statistics, with the NCAT report suggesting as many deaths occurred in 2019 as the country's official crime bureau believes occurred over a 20-year period.
+Yet according to a report by the National Campaign Against Torture (NCAT), approximately five people died in custody every day in 2019.
+Cases documented by the NCAT suggest the situation is far worse than is shown in the Crime in India statistics.
+Its reports suggest as many deaths occurred in 2019 as the country's official crime bureau believes occurred over a 20-year period.

 While police claim that the 22-year-old Muslim man hanged himself from a tap in the washroom just two feet (61 centimeters) above the ground using the drawstring of a jacket hood, his family alleges that he was murdered and demanded that the Central Bureau of Investigation carry out an inquiry into his death.